 Olga Syritsyna, MD, is a neurologist who specializes in neuroimmunology and nervous system infections.
 She completed her MS Fellowship with Dr. Coyle as her mentor.
 Dr. Syritsyna is a member of the American Academy of Neurology.
-Seh is involved in several research projects including MS and Lyme disease.
+She is involved in several research projects including MS and Lyme disease.
 She also sees patients with neurologic Lyme disease.

 Sandra Smith, RN, is our MS center nurse.
 She has more than 25 years of experience as a registered nurse, and has worked with both adults and children, including in clinical trials.
 Sandra's role is to provide education, counseling and follow up for our MS patients and their families.

-Louis Manganas, MD, Director of Stony Brook's Lourie Pediatric MS Center, is a recognized expert in pediatric MS. He also has expertise in epilepsy.
+Louis Manganas, MD, PhD, Director of Stony Brook's Lourie Pediatric MS Center, is a recognized expert in pediatric MS. He also has expertise in epilepsy.